- FSOS 1211, 4 credits

 Teachers who teach this course every other year are required to attend U of M-sponsored professional development events for their cohort during their non-teaching years as well as during years when they teach the U of M course.

-The course uses a digital course packet that includes 30 articles available through the U of M library database.
+The course uses a digital course packet that includes 30 articles available through the U of M Library database.
 These readings are accessible to all students, including CIS students.
-There are four additional readings that require purchase; they cost approximately $18.00.

 Frequently Asked Questions